 - 1. Apply - A. Complete an online application at www.asun.edu.
-Students who misrepresent facts on applications for admission may be immediately dropped from the College and their admission cancelled. - B. For questions, call the Office of Admissions/Registrar at 870-512-7725 or Toll-Free at 800-976-1676. - C. Additional Requirements may be needed for acceptance into specific programs of study that include Cosmetology, High Voltage Lineman Technology, Nursing Allied Health and Surgical Technology. - 2.
+Students who misrepresent facts on applications for admission may be immediately dropped from the College and their admission cancelled. - B. For questions, call the Office of Enrollment Services/Registrar at 870-512-7725 or Toll-Free at 800-976-1676. - C. Additional requirements may be needed for acceptance into specific programs of study that include Cosmetology, High Voltage Lineman Technology, Nursing, and Allied Health. - 2.
 Submit your items to complete the admissions process.
-Prospective students should submit the following required credentials prior to the date of desired registration: - A. An official high school transcript that includes date of graduation, or results of the General Education

-Development test (GED), or official transcripts from previous colleges or universities.
-(A tentative admission decision can be made on the basis of a seven-semester high school transcript.)
+Prospective students should submit the following required credentials prior to the date of desired enrollment: - A. An official high school transcript that includes date of graduation, or results of the General Education Development test (GED), or official transcripts from previous colleges or universities.
+A tentative admission decision can be made on the basis of a seven-semester high school transcript. - B. American College Test (ACT, SAT, or Compass) Student Profile Report.
+In accordance with state law, scores are required for placement in math, English, and reading.
+Students seeking a degree must meet institutional score requirements.
+Scores cannot be older than five years. - C. All students must provide proof of immunization in accordance with

-- B. American College Test (ACT, SAT, or Compass) Student Profile Report.
-(In accordance with state law, scores are required for placement in math, English, and reading.)
-Scores cannot be older than five years. - C. Provide proof of immunization in accordance with directives from the Arkansas State Board of Health: proof of two separate injections for Measles, Mumps, and Rubella (MMR). - D. Transfer/Transient students must submit Official copies of transcripts from each college or university attended. - E. All Admissions documents should be submitted to:
+- directives from the Arkansas State Board of Health: proof of two separate injections for Measles, Mumps, and Rubella (MMR). - D. Transfer students must submit official copies of transcripts from each college or university attended and two current immunizations for measles, mumps, and rubella (MMR).